24 Hours in Kyoto Travel Guide

 Download an offline version of your Google Maps if you’re going to be navigating Kyoto.
 Kyoto can be spotty in terms of Wi-Fi access and the buses aren’t that accessible at times.
 Expect traffic around Kyoto due to the influx of tourists coming in because of the Tokyo 2020 Olympics, so walking on foot is sometimes the best option.

 Better yet, get a Mobile hotspot to remain connected all throughout your trip!
+I’ve written a separate guide here on how to book your mobile wi-fi rental in advance.

 Your first destination should be the Fushimi Inari Shrine.
 Get off at Inari station via JR line.